joeday/skibacs-field-manual/app/data/tasks/gettingtoknowyourboots.md

 ### How to do it

-After checking that their boots are on the correct feet, buckled, and properly sized to their bindings, have them do a few movements to develop familiarity: walk around, tip them from side to side, pivot them to make bowties in the snow, hop in place, slide on boots only.
+After checking that their boots are on the correct feet, buckled, have them do a few movements to develop familiarity: walk around, tip them from side to side, pivot them to make bowties in the snow, hop in place, slide on boots only.

 ### What to look for